Skip to main content

 β\beta

 .
-Here's a simple breakdown of what each one means:
+Here is a simple breakdown of what each one means:

 • σ\sigma